deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/dd-creating-and-registering-a-simple-route.md

 * I added a new Unit Tests file called RouteTests.cs to the UrlsAndRoutes.Tests unit test project and my first addition is the helper method that creates the mock HttpContextBase objects, as follows:
     CODE

+##### UT6 ----------------------

+* The setup here is simpler than it looks.
+* I expose the URL I want to test through the AppRelativeCurrentExecutionFilePath property of the HttpRequestBase class, and expose the HttpRequestBase through the request property of the mock HttpContextBase class.
+* My next helper method lets me test a route:
+	CODE

 <!--
 # Chapter 15: URL Routing
 ## Creating and registering a simple route